Which Function Is Represented by the Graph: A Complete Guide to Identifying Functions Visually

 Logarithmic Functions

 A logarithmic graph increases slowly, passing through the point (1, 0), and approaches a vertical asymptote at x = 0 (the y-axis).
-That's why the curve rises more gradually than exponential growth and is defined only for positive x-values.
+The curve rises more gradually than exponential growth and is defined only for positive x-values.
 If you see a graph that starts near the y-axis and rises slowly to the right, you are likely looking at a logarithmic function And that's really what it comes down to..

 Step-by-Step Guide: How to Determine Which Function Is Represented